mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Turning It Off**

 Separating yourself and your gear from the Matrix is easy.
-An `Electronics + Logic (6) Test` as a Minor Action is all it takes in combat.
+An `Electronics + Intelligence (6) Test` as a Minor Action is all it takes in combat.
 The rest of the time, you can just assume you can figure it out as long as you have the Electronics skill.

 **Throwbacks**